DanielSparta/GDB-CTF-Writeup/README.md

 However, sometimes all hexadecimal guesses produced the same response size.
 This happens because of the **4-byte padding** that AES uses in this challenge.

-To overcome this, I prepended characters to the title:
+To overcome this, I prepended characters to the title (instead '?' you will put the first char of the gussed ``id``):

 - `"title,?"`
 - `"Atitle,?"`